Lucinda Musgrave: Life in Queensland

 A week after the last meeting of the Lodge that she would attend, just a few minutes into her 55th birthday on 9 October 1888, Musgrave died unexpectedly at Government House in Brisbane.
 “My life today has gone out,” she recorded in her diary.
-It was reported that soon after Musgrave’s funeral, Lucinda would return to Britain, where her sons were at boarding school.
+It was reported that soon after Musgrave's funeral, Lucinda would return to Britain, where her sons were at boarding school.
 Before she left Queensland, she would receive numerous messages of condolence, including from organisations which she had supported in her vice-regal role.
-Many local newspaper reports lamenting Musgrave’s death and praising his time as Governor also paid tribute to her.
+Many local newspaper reports lamenting Musgrave's death and praising his time as Governor also paid tribute to her.
 “It is impossible to exaggerate the utility of her practical interest in the social work of this city: an interest which has been active and generous,” wrote one Brisbane paper.
 “In all works of charity, more especially in any object for the benefit of women and children, Lady Musgrave’s name was ever to the fore; and not her name alone, but her time, her services, and her open hands,” wrote another.

 Life in Britain

-On her arrival in London in December 1888, Lucinda was met by her father, who had sent a telegraph promising to meet her there as soon as he heard of Musgrave’s death.
+On her arrival in London in December 1888, Lucinda was met by her father, who had sent a telegraph promising to meet her there as soon as he heard of Musgrave's death.
 For a time, she lived in a house close to the famous Harrow school so her three sons could attend it.
 Her father, David, would become a regular visitor from America.
 When he made his last overseas trip against doctors’ advice to see her and her sons in 1894, they had finished their studies at Harrow, and she had moved to a 400-year-old house called “Hurst-an-Clays” at East Grinstead in Sussex.
 Dudley had joined the Royal Navy, Arthur was at military school at Woolwich, and the youngest, Herbert, had applied to join the same school.
-Not long after returning to New York after visiting her, Lucinda’s father died in April 1894.
+Not long after returning to New York after visiting her, Lucinda's father died in April 1894.
 He left the bulk of his considerable estate to Lucinda, “the one he loved most on earth”.

 In April 1895, Lucinda was struck by tragedy again, with the loss of a second child, Dudley, who died of typhoid fever in Bombay (now Mumbai) as a Navy midshipman, aged 21.
 Perhaps in response, she joined the committee of the newly formed Colonial Nursing Association.
 Its aim was to provide more trained nurses throughout the British Empire to colonists who could afford to pay for private nursing services.
 Lucinda was an active member of the Association at least until the eve of World War I in June 1914.
 That war would cost her a third child.
-Her youngest son, Herbert, born in Adelaide in 1875, would be killed in action in France as an army major in June 1918, leaving behind a wife (nee Georgiana Hopkins) and two children – one called Jeanie Lucinda Musgrave, after her grandmother.
+Her youngest son, Herbert, born in Adelaide in 1875, would be killed in action in France as an army major in June 1918, leaving behind a wife (née Georgiana Hopkins) and two children – one called Jeanie Lucinda Musgrave, after her grandmother.